vicnicius/stacks-nakamoto-block-simulator/README.md

 ## Disclaimer

 This project is part of the Stacks Foundation grant program.
 Documentation and other relevant information can be found on this page: [Stacks Nakamoto Block Simulator Gitbook](https://vini-btc.gitbook.io/stacks-nakamoto-ui-simulator/).
 The source code for this documentation also live on this repository, in the `/docs` folder.

-## :warning: :warning: This repository is under heavy development :warning: :warning:

-There's not a lot of structure since most of the code is still in an experimentation phase.

 ---